-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 Francis was born Jorge Mario Bergoglio in 1936 in the Argentinian capital, Buenos Aires, to immigrant parents who fled Italy’s fascist dictatorship of Benito Mussolini.

-He trained as a chemical technician, worked in the food processing industry and, for a brief time, was a bouncer in a nightclub in Cordoba before becoming a priest in 1969.
+He trained as a chemical technician, worked in the food processing industry, and, for a brief time, was a bouncer in a nightclub in Cordoba before becoming a priest in 1969.

-He liked to dance tango, although he preferred milonga, he said in a 2010 interview, referring to the faster-paced music that preceded tango.
+He liked to dance tango, although he preferred milonga, Francis said in a 2010 interview, referring to the faster-paced music that preceded tango.

 His upbringing in Buenos Aires exposed him to religious pluralism and socioeconomic inequalities – two factors that experts believe explain his commitment to interfaith dialogue and pointed criticism of capitalism and consumerism.